indrakalita/ASCD_dataset/README.md

 - Each image is of size **227 × 227 × 3** (width × height × RGB channels).
 - Images are stored in common formats like **JPEG**.

-This structure allows easy access to images based on their land cover class and is suitable for training machine learning models for classification tasks.

 ## Dataset Usage

 ### **Loading the Dataset**